Speak to the World

 About the FIG:

 Are you planning to take a language class this year?
-This Speak to the World FIG is about how to enjoy and get the most out of learning another language.
-During the term we will explore both general principles and individual differences in language learning, and how these apply to your own experiences as you learn a language.
+This FIG is about how to enjoy and get the most out of learning another language.
+During the term, we will explore general principles and individual differences in language learning, and how these apply to your own experiences as you learn a language.
 We’ll discuss what language, communication, and culture-in-interaction mean, experiment with using specific language learning strategies, and develop metacognitive skills that will apply not only to language learning but learning and life in general (both personal and professional).

 Throughout the course you will have the opportunity to support and learn from each other in your language-learning journeys.
 You will explore how languages relate to your own personal or community history, how they play a role in your present experiences at UO, and how they might impact your future goals, desires, and professions.
 You will be able to share the highlights of these experiences with your peers at the end of the term.
 Everyone’s path with language is a little different – let’s explore these paths together!